ritaell/DateDiff/README.md

 # DateDiff
-Here is a python program that calculates how man years, months, days, hours, minutes and seconds passed since the date you given.
+Are you looking for a last minute gift for your loved ones?
+DateDiff is for you!
+DateDiff is a python program that calculates how man years, months, days, hours, minutes and seconds passed since the date you given.
 # Usage
 ## 1) Open the python file in a code editor and Change the date and time you want to calculate the difference from (Its located in line 10-19).
 Also change the last line too.
 Make sure you saved the file.